 Formal complaints of sexual harassment and/or gender-based violence should be reported to the university's Title IX Coordinator.
-They will follow the steps detailed in Virginia Tech's Title IX Reporting and Grievance Procedures for Sexual Harassment and Violence (INSERT LINK) to offer supportive measures and to determine whether a complaint falls within the scope of Title IX, as defined by the federal Department of Education, or under the policies in Virginia Tech's Student Code of Conduct.
+They will follow the steps detailed in Virginia Tech's Title IX Reporting and Grievance Procedures for Sexual Harassment and Violence to offer supportive measures and to determine whether a complaint falls within the scope of Title IX, as defined by the federal Department of Education, or under the policies in Virginia Tech's Student Code of Conduct.

 Complaints that have been determined to fall under the policies in the Student Code of Conduct will be referred to the Director of Student Conduct.
-Per the process outlined above, the Director will review the complaint and, if appropriate, may request the Office for Equity and Accessibility conduct a thorough, impartial investigation into the complaint.
+Per the process outlined above, the Director will review the complaint and, if appropriate, may request the Office of Civil Rights Compliance and Prevention Education to conduct a thorough, impartial investigation into the complaint.
 Upon completion of an investigation, the Director will determine how the matter should be resolved.